Recorded Statement After a Texas Car Accident: Should You?

 We always advise victims never to consider settlement or payment of any sort because they’re still being treated for their injuries.

-In very serious crashes, the insurance company frequently pushes for an early settlement open to shifting the risk of loss for extended treatment from their burden to yours.
+In very serious crashes, the insurance company often pushes for an early settlement, potentially shifting the risk of loss for extended treatment from their burden to yours.
 Quick settlements with ongoing treatment are never a good idea.

 Wait Until You Get a Handle on Your Diagnosis

 If you have not seen a specialist and are still experiencing problems, do not assume that your injury is simply what was diagnosed in the emergency room.
-Many more sophisticated tests, such as CT scans or MRIs, can reveal a diagnosis for spine injury that was unavailable to emergency room physicians because they did not run these more sophisticated test procedures.
+Many more sophisticated tests, such as CT scans or MRIs, can reveal a diagnosis of a spine injury that was previously unavailable to emergency room physicians because they lacked access to these advanced tests.

 Be very wary of questions about “all your injuries” when you do not know the extent of your injuries at the time the adjuster inquires.
-You are not a doctor and emergency room treatment is for emergencies and not ongoing help.
+You are not a doctor, and emergency room treatment is intended for emergencies, not ongoing care.

 Do not get caught in the trap of telling the adjuster your injuries when you do not know their extent.